powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 $V_{AC}= V_{Ref}$

-On the AC bus, the active and reactive power injected into the converter is added to its power balance.
+On the AC bus, the active and reactive power injected into the converter is added to its power balance.<br>
 On the DC side, we introduce the variable $I_{Conv}$ which is the current flowing in the converter from dcBus1 to dcBus2.
 It is added to the current balances of dcBus1 and dcBus2